 SECTION 1.2.
-This policy also addresses employees or applicants who allege discrimination or harassment on the basis of sex, sexual orientation, gender, gender identity, pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications.
+This policy also addresses employees or applicants who allege discrimination or harassment on the basis of sex, or any protected classes under federal & state law, gender, , pregnancy including pregnancy related conditions including childbirth, race, color, religion, national origin, age, genetics, military or veteran status, or disability and all other legally protected classifications.